 By March of 1996 there was enough momentum to call a meeting at which representatives from all the regulatory bodies and some associations agreed to form an ad hoc examination committee.
 Nelson Kennedy, Dean of Health Sciences at NAIT described to the delegates the necessity of developing national examinations.
 National Accreditation Committee of Opticians (NACO) representatives added to the discussion through their work on the Agreement on Internal Trade (AIT) and the emerging Mutual Recognition Agreement (MRA).
 The terms of the MRA made clear the necessity and practicality of developing a common licensing examination for all 10 provinces.
 As the Manitoba regulatory body was already in the process of developing a skills-based examination template the committee determined that Manitoba should be the lead organization and that their template be used as a foundation for the national exam development.

 By June of 1996, the Optical Sciences 1 - Eyeglasses examination was in final draft form.
 At their June meeting, provincial representatives agreed to take the draft back to their respective regulatory boards asking for approval to move forward.

 In September of 1996, the examination committee began work on the development of the Optical Sciences 2 Advanced Practice - Contact Lens examination.

 The NEC is a working sub-committee responsible for the development of examination content and policy.
-The NEC is a sub-committee of NACOR the National Association of Canadian Optician Regulators.
+The NEC is a sub-committee of NACOR the National Alliance of Canadian Optician Regulators.
 The administration of the examinations is designated to NACOR.